-During the first three days of cruise AL9204, AL9205, AL9306, and AL9403, a survey was conducted to locate cod and haddock larvae on the southern flank of Georges Bank and to provide an initial indication of the hydrographic conditions in the region.
-A bongo-net (61-cm dia., 0.333-mm & 0.505-mm nets) equipped with a Seabird CTD profiler was used on approximated 30 stations (5-10 mile spacing) between the 50 and 100 m isobaths.
+During the first three days of the Albatross cruises in 1992, 1993 and 1994, a survey was conducted to locate cod and haddock larvae on the southern flank of Georges Bank and to provide an initial indication of the hydrographic conditions in the region.
+A bongo-net (61 cm dia., 0.333 mm and 0.505 mm nets) equipped with a Seabird CTD profiler was used on approximately 30 stations (5- 10 mile spacing) between the 50 and 100 m isobaths.

-From the survey information a site was chosen for deployment of the physical oceanographic mooring, the BIOSPAR mooring1, and the drifters (Figure 1 and Figure 2).
-This site (approximately 80m bottom depth) was selected to be in the region of the bank which characteristically has a stratified water column.
+From the survey information a site was chosen for deployment of the physical oceanographic mooring, the BIOSPAR mooring1, and the drifters (Fig. 1 and Fig. 2).
+This site (at approximately 80 m bottom depth) was selected to be in the region of the bank which characteristically has a stratified water column.
 It is identified as the stratified site (S).
-A second site (approximately 50m depth) was selected in the characteristically well-mixed, shallow portion of the bank nearest to the site S. This site is referred to as the mixed site (M).
+A second site (at approximately 50 m depth) was selected in the characteristically well-mixed, shallow portion of the bank nearest to the site S. This site is referred to as the mixed site (M).

-After deployment of the moorings, drifters were deployed near the site S. The drifters consisted of the surface canister with electronics tethered to a 6m long holey sock drogue at 10m depth.
-The vessel had a VHF receiving unit to track the buoy's position.
-The drifters formed a third site, the Drifting site (D) which was expected to drift southwest away from the site S during the course of the study.
+After deployment of the moorings, drifters were deployed near the site S. The drifters consisted of the surface canister with electronics tethered to a 6 m long holey sock drogue at 10 m depth.
+The vessel had a VHF receiving unit to keep track of the buoy position.
+The drifters formed a third site, the drifting site (D) which was expected to drift southwest away from the site S during the course of the study.